 ffmpeg version - totally up to you.

-Software Engineer at Raspberry Pi Trading.
-Views expressed are still personal views.
+Software Engineer at Raspberry Pi Ltd. Views expressed are still personal views.

 I'm not interested in doing contracts for bespoke functionality - please don't ask.